pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_overview.md

 ### Run the app

-- Android app development: Build and run on a device or emulator.
+- Android app development
+- Non-mobile platforms

+To test Android: build, run on emulator/device, ensure keys and network are correct.

-- Non-mobile platforms: Run with gradle run.
+Run non-mobile with gradle run.

 Expected output: